GreenInfo-Network/DDH_HomelessServices/README.md

 Note an AirTable API key must be included in the code, and therefore exposed since this is a frontend only app.
 We have a _read only_ account tied to gin@greeninfo.org (log into Airtable "with Google" using gin@ Gmail creds in 1P).
 If that account is ever removed from the AirTable base, the site loses access to the data.

+**PROJECT DEFUNCT 2024** In February 2024 Airtable changed their API and the application ceased to work (with plenty of notice ahead of time).
+The service had not really caught on, and it was decided not to keep the application updated.
+In August 2024 the domain homeless-connections.org was up for renewal and was allowed to expire.

 ## Domain Name and CNAME File

 The canonical URL is an alias for https://greeninfo-network.github.io/DDH_HomelessServices/